 Another great source of kayak fishing action that sometimes gets overlooked includes water district lakes.
 These are smaller bodies of water used to store raw water before it is treated and supplied to surrounding areas for consumption.

-Another great detail about water district lakes is that all of them host pretty decent fishing for a number of species.
+Most water district lakes host pretty decent fishing for a number of species.
 Some lakes may even further restrict creel limits beyond what is allowed by the NCWRC or the SCDNR.
 That’s a win-win for catch-and release anglers.

-Water district lakes may range in size from a couple of hundred acres to a couple of thousand acres.
-But most in the Carolinas settle between the 400- and 900-acre range.
-These lakes tend to be immune from seasonal turnover or winter drawdown that frequently plagues larger impoundments this time of year.
+Water district lakes range widely in size.
+Some hold a couple of hundred acres.
+Others offer a couple of thousand acres.
+Most in the Carolinas settle between the 400- and 900-acre range.
+These lakes tend to be immune from seasonal turnover or winter drawdown.
+These phenomenon frequently plague larger impoundments this time of year.